ethyca/fides-helm/fides/README.md

 You'll likely want to override some of the values set in the `values.yaml` file.
 To do so, create a local version of the file with your configuration.

-Most of the Fides configuration is handled natively within the chart; however, you can pass additional environment variables to Fides in `fides.configuration.additionalEnvVars`.
+Most of the Fides configuration is handled natively within the chart; however, you may pass additional environment variables to Fides in `fides.configuration.additionalEnvVars`.
 See the [Fides configuration guide](https://ethyca.github.io/fides/installation/configuration/) for all possible values.

 ## Chart installation